isovector/reasonablypolymorphic.com/posts/2015-07-02-love-types.markdown

 ---
 layout: post
-title: "How I Learned to Stop Worrying and Love the Type System"
+title: How I Learned to Stop Worrying and Love the Type System
 date: 2015-07-02 10:47
 comments: true
-categories: haskell technical
+categories: haskell, technical
 ---

 > This post marks my intended shift to more technical topics; the target